Add markers using Compressor

 Podcast markers: Like chapter markers, podcast markers can have artwork and a URL assigned to them.
 Podcast markers are usually used to provide a slideshow (with URLs) for users to view when playing audio podcasts.
 However, podcast marker names do not appear in the slideshow, and users can’t navigate to a podcast marker in the transcoded file.
 Podcast markers appear purple in the Compressor preview area.

-Markers can be output when using settings based on the following formats:
+Markers can be output when using presets based on the following formats:

-H.264 for Apple Devices (see Apple Devices settings in Compressor)
+H.264 for Apple Devices (see Apple Devices presets in Compressor)

-MPEG-4, when configured for audio podcasting (see MPEG-4 settings in Compressor)
+MPEG-4, when configured for audio podcasting (see MPEG-4 presets in Compressor)

-QuickTime Movie (see QuickTime Movie settings in Compressor)
+QuickTime Movie (see QuickTime Movie presets in Compressor)

 Important: Although you can set and configure markers for all jobs, only jobs that use the output file formats listed above will output a file that includes markers.